oxddr/pamperki.me/content/post/new-empire-minis-arrived.md

 First post!
 For now I am planning to mostly use this blog/web-site to keep track of my miniature collection.
 Over years I've collected hundreds of miniatures and I've started to slowly loose track of what I actually have.
-So let's start with a new addition t my collection...
+So let's start with a new addition to my collection...

 <!--more-->